Jesus Crispin Remulla: Estrada administration (1998–2003)

+Representative (2004–2013)

-In 2001, he became the chief of staff of then Senator and former First Lady Luisa Pimentel-Estrada, wife of former President Joseph Estrada and spokesperson of Puwersa ng Masa before running for Congress in a controversial 2004 election.
-During the campaign, he was upset by Governor Erineo "Ayong" Maliksi, who was a fellow member of Partido Magdalo, because of his support to then mayor of Silang, Cavite Ruben Madlansacay, who ran as independent for congressman.
-He won as congressman in the district more than two years after the death of his predecessor, Napoleon Beratio.
+Remulla subsequently ran for Congress in a controversial 2004 election.
+During the campaign, he was upset by Cavite Governor Erineo "Ayong" Maliksi, who was a fellow member of Partido Magdalo, because of his support to Silang Mayor Ruben Madlansacay, who ran as independent for congressman.
+He won as congressman in the district more than two years after the death of Napoleon Beratio.

 In 2007, he won for the second term as congressman against then Deputy Presidential Spokesperson Manny De Castro, also from Silang.

 In 2009, he among with fellow representatives of Cavite – Joseph Emilio Abaya and Elpidio Barzaga, Jr. – authored the biggest congressional reapportionment in the history of the Philippines by passing Republic Act No. 9727, unofficially titled The Cavite Congressional Reapportionment Act of 2009, bringing the representatives of Cavite from three to seven.

-In 2010, he defeated Tagaytay Councilor Laureano Mendoza to claim his third consecutive term and first under the new 7th district of Cavite.
+In 2010, he defeated Tagaytay Councilor Laureano Mendoza to claim his third consecutive term and first under the newly created 7th district of Cavite.
 On July 26, 2010, he became one of six Deputy Speakers of the House of Representatives under the speakership of Feliciano "Sonny" Belmonte, Jr.

+Tagaytay mayoral run (2013)

-In 2013 elections, he ran for Mayor of Tagaytay under the Nacionalista Party but lost to Agnes Tolentino of the Liberal Party.
-In 2016, instead of running for Congress against Abraham Tolentino, Remulla substituted his younger brother Jonvic to run as governor, which he successfully won.
-He served as governor of Cavite until 2019, when he successfully ran for congressman of the redistricted 7th district.
+In 2013 elections, he ran for Mayor of Tagaytay under the Nacionalista Party, but lost to Agnes Tolentino of the Liberal Party.

+Governor of Cavite (2016–2019)

+On December 9, 2015, Remulla filed his candidacy to run as governor of Cavite in 2016, substituting his younger brother Jonvic, who withdrew his re-election bid due to his plan to pursue postgraduate studies.
+He ran under the local party Magdalo, which coalesced with the United Nationalist Alliance.
+He successfully won the race.

+During his term, the Cavite provincial government achieved ISO 9001:2015 recertification by the SOCOTEC Certification Philippines, Inc. (SCPI) for the Quality Management System covering 29 government offices.
+In May 2018, he signed an agreement with the Humanitarian Leadership Academy and the Adventist Development and Relief Agency to improve Cavite's readiness for potential earthquakes, particularly along the West Valley fault line in eastern Cavite.